-In addition, it is possible, but not common, to use a home equity loan to refinance your existing mortgage as well.
-That’s because the process makes financial sense primarily for those who have a lot of equity built up in a home and plan to stay in their property for just a handful of years.
-For example: If you landed a first mortgage at a time when interest rates were relatively high, only to see them later drop, and hold a great deal of equity in your property, then refinancing using a new home equity loan may prove a handy lifesaver.
+While it’s possible, it isn’t customary to use a home equity loan to refinance your existing mortgage, primarily because the process only makes financial sense for homeowners with a lot of equity built up in a home.
+If you got a mortgage when interest rates were relatively high, and then they dropped, and you have a great deal of equity in your property, refinancing with a home equity loan may be a worthwhile financial lifesaver.

 Pros And Cons Of Refinancing Your Home Equity Loan

-As with any real estate transaction, refinancing a home equity loan can come with advantages and disadvantages attached.
+As with any real estate transaction, refinancing a home equity loan has advantages and disadvantages:

 - Opportunity to capitalize on lower interest rates

-- Chance to transition from adjustable-rate to fixed interest-rate loan
+- Opportunity to transition from adjustable-rate to a fixed-rate mortgage

-- Can help you obtain more working capital for home improvements and other projects
+- Opportunity to gain more working capital for home improvement and other projects

-- Offers a means to adjust monthly payments and repayment terms
+- Opportunity to lower monthly payments and adjust repayment terms

-- Takes additional time and expense to obtain, and is backed by your property
+- Takes time and money to obtain and is secured by your home

-- Requires homeowners to assume additional risk and additional payments
+- Homeowners assume additional risks and additional payments

-- May obligate you for a longer payment term period
+- May obligate homeowners to a longer payment term

 How To Refinance A Home Equity Loan

-In order to refinance a home equity loan, you’ll need to guarantee the transaction with your property and have built up a minimum amount of equity in your home.
-(Factoring in any and all loans and mortgages that you have currently taken out against the property.)
-The majority of financial lending institutions will require you to have a combined loan-to-value ratio of under 85%.
-In other words, the sum of all your current outstanding mortgage balances cannot represent more than 85% of your home’s total current value.
+To refinance a home equity loan, you must guarantee the transaction with your property and have enough equity in your home.
+Your lender will consider all loans and mortgages taken out against the property.
+Most lenders will require a combined loan-to-value ratio (LTV) under 90%.
+In other words, your total outstanding mortgage balances can’t exceed 90% of your home’s total value.

 The Bottom Line

-If a cash-out refinance makes more sense for you, contact the Home Loan Experts with Rocket Mortgage®.
+If a cash-out refinance makes sense for your needs, speak with a Home Loan Expert today at Rocket Mortgage®.